-Notwithstanding, HydroSimulations has been engaged by MACH Energy to undertake contemporary groundwater modelling for the MPO.
+Notwithstanding, contemporary groundwater modelling is being undertaken for the MPO.
 This contemporary groundwater modelling will include updated predictions of Hunter River baseflow loss due to the approved MPO.

 Any incidental water take from the Hunter River would be licensed in accordance with requirements of the Water Management Act, 2000.
 Unnamed drainage lines in the MPO vicinity are unlikely to receive any significant baseflow given their ephemeral nature.
 On this basis, further measures to offset the loss of any baseflow to watercourses is not considered to be warranted.